feghalim/ucd-csci2312-pa2/README.md

 **FUNCTIONALITY**

 Program currently runs but some functions will not finish running presumably due to an issue with CMake on my machine.
 I have tried manually debugging the program and all functions seem to work in my testing.
 Program sometimes hangs on Cluster Subscript, Order, Add/Remove, and IO tests.
 Can be commented out if needed.

+Program was tested on Windows 10 Professional through CLion IDE using MinGW 4.9.2